kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/resource-drivers.md

 - through custom resource objects that use
   {{< glossary_tooltip term_id="CustomResourceDefinition" text="CustomResourceDefinitions">}}
  provided by the vendor or project behind the resource driver
-- through a ResourceHandle which is a part of an `AllocationResult` provided by the controller in case of successful allocation
+- through a `ResourceHandle` that is a part of an `AllocationResult` provided by the controller in case of

 General recommendations: